aau-cns/flight_stack_env/README.md

 ```

 ### Build for Virtual Environments
-For virtual environment such as the virtualbox or v86 use the virtual command from the flightstack
+For virtual environments such as the virtualbox or v86, use the virtual command from the flight stack

 ```bash
 # for virtualbox use